 Those books, however, were preceded by The Way the Future Was: An Anthology of Science Fiction Fables released in October, 2008 and Our Lives, Our Fortunes, Our Sacred Honor: Capsule Portraits of Figures from the American Revolution released in March, 2009.

-More immediately, Sons of Liberty is scheduled to release a new anthology featuring stories and articles dealing with my home town of Lowell, Massachusetts.
-River Muse: Tales of Lowell and the Merrimack Valley will include a lengthy piece by yours truly on my experiences as a committed bibliophile growing up in the city during the 1960s.
+Next, Sons of Liberty also released a new anthology featuring stories and articles dealing with my home town of Lowell, Massachusetts.
+River Muse: Tales of Lowell and the Merrimack Valley includes a lengthy piece by yours truly on my experiences as a committed bibliophile growing up in the city during the 1960s.
 The volume also features a stellar list of other contributors as well as never before published material by that other Lowell native son, Jack Kerouac.
-River Muse is on sale now with a formal unveiling bash to be held at the University of Lowell on June 8.

-Finally, expect to see any number of my short fiction appearing in several places over 2012 including a sequel to H.P.
+Finally, expect to see any number of my short fiction appearing in several places over the next year including a sequel to H.P.
 Lovecraft’s classic tale “At the Mountains of Madness” entitled “Second Death” for a collection called Beyond the Mountains of Madness, edited by Robert E. Price and published by Miskatonic River Press.
 “Final Plea” is another sequel of sorts to Lovecraft’s “Whisperer in Darkness” scheduled for an original anthology being planned by editor David Conyers for Chaosium Fiction.
 A science fiction tale, “Beachead” and a crime suspense story “Fatal Error” will appear in chapbooks by Rainfall Books.
 Two more SF stories entitled “Final Extinction” and “Starter Dome” are scheduled to appear any time now in an e zine called Planetary Stories.
+Finally, my cautionary tale “There Are No Regrets in Skyview Tower” and “Alan Sheperd's Golf Ball” are due to appear in early issues of the new Liberty Island on line magazine.

 For more information on each of these projects, keep checking back here or click the appropriate links elsewhere on this page.
 And don’t be shy about letting me know what you think by using comment links provided.